awbrown90/FourierPlotter/README.md

 ![](https://github.com/awbrown90/FourierPlotter/blob/master/fourier_square.gif)

-How to use.
+# How to use
 Main File: drawFourier.py

-in boundaryFunction set the number to try out different boundaries, 1 is a step function for instance.
+in boundaryFunction set the number to try out different boundaries, input 0 is a step function for instance.

 ![](https://github.com/awbrown90/FourierPlotter/blob/master/step.png)

+This looks very interesting as a set of rotating vectors in the complex plane.